phoe-nice/CS322M_230102112/RVX10/README.md

 ### 1. ALUControl bitwidth changed from 3bits to 5bits

 8 ALU operations are already a part of the original architecture.
 Adding 10 more ALU operations means 18 total operations.
 To uniquely encode 18 combinations of ALU operations, 5bits of ALUControl are needed.
-Bitwidth change must be reflected everywhere, hence, the modules "riscvsingle", "controller" and "aludec" have been changed accordingly.
+Bitwidth change must be reflected everywhere, hence, the modules "riscvsingle", "controller", "datapath" and "aludec" have been changed accordingly.

 ### 2. Adding New ALU Operations